Bagoum/danmokou/docs/articles/language/guide1.md

         300.0
     }
     var arr2 = { 100.0, 200.0, 300.0 }

+    //Would normally be typed as int[],
+    // but type declaration forces each element to cast to float var arr3 = { 100., 200., 300., }::float[]
     ```

 - Parenthesized expressions (ie. a tuple of one element)